getsentry/profiling-node/README.md

 ### Will starting the profiler on main thread automatically profile worker threads too?

 No, it will not (see WORKERS.md for an explanation)

+### What happens in the event of a profiler crash?

+Todo: Check if napi will crash main process if worker is terminated while profiling.
+Todo: Check what happens if it crashes on main thread.